patientx/ComfyUI-Zluda/.github/README.md

 **SOLUTION: IGNORE THE WARNING AND EXCLUDE THE ZLUDA (or better the whole comfyui-zluda) FOLDER FROM DEFENDER.**
 </details>

+***** There was a small problem regarding old passwords getting used instead of the actual one so github's system automatically locked my account and repos , now they are back.
+Sorry for your troubles and thanks for your concerns. *****

 <details>
 <summary><strong>What's New?
 (07-01-2026)</strong> [:: simpler cfz-cudnn node added ::] </summary>